DevCodeRift/boundless-saga/github_copilot_instructions.md

    - In Vercel dashboard, go to Project Settings → Environment Variables
    - Add all variables from your `.env.local` file
    - Set different values for production (production database URLs, etc.)
+   - For Discord OAuth, use https://www.boundless-saga.com/discord-oauth-callback as the production redirect URI.
+   - For NEXTAUTH_URL, use https://www.boundless-saga.com in production.

 4. **Custom Domain Configuration:**
    - In Project Settings → Domains